If you’re planning on taking photos underwater, a waterproof camera is the most cost-effective solution for most photographers.

 👎🏼: Image Quality in Low Light | Autofocus

-This compact little camera is best placed around the entry-level point of the waterproof camera market.
+This compact little camera is best placed around the entry-level point of the waterproof digital camera market.
 That in no way is an indication of its capabilities as it impresses in every way.

 This is a great all-purpose camera that would do well on a family vacation where you wanted to capture activities and experiences while out and about in nature.
 The camera boasts some pretty tough abilities when it comes to its durability.